RiverSafeUK/eze-cli/README.md

 Eze the one stop solution for security testing in modern development

+This tool can be run locally on the cli by developers or security consultants, or deeply integrated into a team / organisations CI pipeline, with team and organisation management dashboards available for reviewing and monitoring the overall security of a organisation's estate.

 Features:
+- quick setup via Dockerfile with preinstalled tools
+- simple multi-tool configuration via a single common configuration file
+- normalise multiple tool output into common report format
+- extendable plugin architecture for adding new security tools to eze
+- provide single cli entrypoint to run the multiple tools needed to test modern applications
 - improve uptake of security testing in modern development
 - improve discovery and uptake of open source security tools
-- provide single cli entrypoint to run the multiple tools needed to test modern applications
-- simple multi-tool configuration via a single common configuration file
-- quick setup via Dockerfile with preinstalled tools
-- normalise multiple tool output into common report format
 - extending capabilities of opensource tools
   (adding missing features like ignore patterns, version detection, and cve metadata annotation, as needed)
-- extendable plugin architecture for adding new security tools to eze
 - layering enterprise level reporting and auditing via the eze management console (PAID service offered by RiverSafe)

-This tool can be run locally on the cli by developers or security consultants, or deeply integrated into a team / organisations CI pipeline, with team and organisation management dashboards available for reviewing and monitoring the overall security of a organisation's estate.

 # Installation
 ## Use Locally via Pip
 Install eze with pip.
-Keep in mind that eze only supports Python 3.7 and up.
+Keep in mind that eze runs on Python 3.7 and up.

 ```bash
 pip install eze-cli